romaintilhac/romaintilhac.github.io/fieldguide_20240827.md

 **Fig_HT-deformation**.
 Representative examples of HT deformation features (Tilhac, 2017): typical boudinage of a pyroxenite layer in the *Herbeira* cliffs (**a**) and isoclinal fold outlined by a pyroxenite layer (**b**).

 Tilhac et al. (2016) suggested that the sequence of D<sub>HT</sub> (_i.e._ potentially asthenospheric deformation), followed by D<sub>1</sub> and the peak of prograde metamorphism corresponds to the delamination of the arc root and its incorporation into the Devonian subduction zone.
-Foundering is thought to have occurred as a consequence of the negative buoyancy of the arc root, owing to the large amount of ultramafic pyroxenites denser the ambient mantle (Müntener et al. 2001), The presence of ultramafic cumulates (_e.g._, pyrigarnites) in the *Bacariza* formation may have additionnally contributed to the gravitational instability of the arc root.
+Foundering is thought to have occurred as a consequence of the negative buoyancy of the arc root, owing to the large amount of ultramafic pyroxenites denser the ambient mantle (Müntener et al. 2001), The presence of ultramafic cumulates (pyrigarnites) in the *Bacariza* formation may have additionnally contributed to the gravitational instability of the arc root.
 These lithologies known as "arclogites" are indeed considered as some of the most likely candidates to undergo delamination in arc root settings (Ducea et al. 2021).

 The *Herbeira* massif of Cabo Ortegal Complex could thus represent a unique example of delaminated arc root, potentially including the deep lithospheric portions of the sub-arc mantle.

-### 5.3 Exhumation an emplacement
+### 5.2 Exhumation an emplacement

-Fast exhumation seems to have rapidly followed the HP event (~1 GPa in < 10 Ma; Albert et al. 2012).
-The corresponding episode D<sub>2</sub> was mainly been reconstructed from the tectonothermal evolution of the eclogite-facies *Banded* gneiss (**Fig_exhumation-stages**) and cross-correlations with structures of the Órdenes Complex (Martínez Catalán et al. 2002).
-It corresponds to the underplating of the HP units to form a unique assemblage at _ca._ 375 Ma (Ábalos et al. 2003, Albert et al. 2012), after 10-20 My within a subduction conduit, in good agreement with exhumation rates predicted by numerical models of syn-convergent extrusion (_e.g._, Beaumont et al. 2009).
+Fast exhumation seems to have rapidly followed the HP event (~1 GPa in < 10 Ma; Albert et al. 2012).The corresponding episode D<sub>2</sub> was mainly been reconstructed from the tectonothermal evolution of the eclogite-facies *Banded* gneiss (**Fig_exhumation-stages**) and cross-correlations with structures of the Órdenes Complex (Martínez Catalán et al. 2002).
+It corresponds to the underplating of the HP units to form a unique assemblage at _ca._ 375 Ma (Ábalos et al. 2003, Albert et al. 2012), after 10-20 My within a subduction conduit, in good agreement with exhumation rates predicted by numerical models of syn-convergent extrusion (_e.g._ Beaumont et al. 2009).

 <img src="fieldguide_figures/exhumation-stages.png"
 style="max-width: 100%; max-height: 500px; height: auto;"/>